 David Maxwell, Foundation for Defense of Democracies

 Mark Moyar, Center for Strategic and International Studies

 Richard Shultz, Fletcher School, Tufts

-Special Operations Journal is the official publication of the Special Operations Research Association and is published in association with Routledge/Taylor & Francis, one of the world's leading academic publishers.
+Special Operations Journal is the official publication of the Special Operations Research Association.
+The journal is published in association with Routledge/Taylor & Francis, one of the world's leading academic publishers.
 Journal subscriptions are available from Taylor and Francis; just visit their website at: http://www.tandfonline.com/pricing/journal/uops20

 All subscribers have the choice of either hard copy or to access the journal electronically through the Taylor and Francis website - or both.
 Electronic access gives subscribers the chance to access previously-published material from earlier issues of the journal as well as articles that have been accepted for publication but have not yet appeared in an issue, helping you stay ahead of developments in the field.